-Spline, like Lanczos, can be finetuned by configuring its number of lobes.
-Unlike Lanczos, however, Splines with different tap counts are usually split into seperate functions, with appended to their name, e.g. Spline36 for 3 taps, Spline64 for 4, etc. (This number repesents the total amount of input pixels involved in the calculation of any given output pixel.)
+Spline, like Lanczos, can be fine-tuned by configuring its number of lobes.
+Unlike Lanczos, however, Splines with different tap counts are usually split into separate functions, with appended to their name, e.g. Spline36 for 3 taps, Spline64 for 4, etc. (This number represents the total amount of input pixels involved in the calculation of any given output pixel.)

 Spline36 is a very popular choice for downscaling, since it is fairly artifact-free yet decently sharp.
-For upscaling, it looks similiar to Lanczos3, though arguably slightly less artifacted.
+For upscaling, it looks similar to Lanczos3, though arguably slightly less artifacted.

 clip = core.resize.Spline36(src, w, h)

 Higher tap counts can be used via fmtconv:

 clip = core.fmtc.resample(src, w, h, kernel="spline", taps=6) # equivalent to Spline144

 The Gaussian filter is very special in that its Fourier transform1 is another Gaussian whose width is inversely proportional to the spatial function’s.
 This can be harnessed to remove and amplify high frequencies in a very controllable way.
 Widening the filter, for example, will confine the output to small frequencies (blurrier), whereas squashing it will amplify higher frequencies (more aliasing).

 In practice, though, the Gaussian filter isn’t all too useful for regular resizing.
 However, it can be used to accurately emulate a Gaussian blur (when used without resizing) in VapourSynth.

 Some sources will categorize filters as either interpolation filters or non-interpolation filters.

 Interpolation filters are those that when applied “in-place”, i.e. at the location of the input samples, don’t alter the sample value.
 Therefore, they only interpolate “missing” values, leaving the input samples untouched.